-As an ex-Catholic with a focus on Bible prophecy, my interest is not to validate this Catholic prophecy, nor to debunk it.
-Even if a prophecy did not come from the Bible and is provably not 100% accurate, it may still come from spirits God created that know more than us and prove to be helpful as a compliment to Bible prophecy.
-We just need to discern it by Bible prophecy (Acts 17:11; Isa 8:20) and disregard it if it contradicts it.
+As an ex-Catholic with a focus on Bible prophecy, my interest is not to validate this Catholic prophecy.
+My goal is to discern anyone's predictions by Bible prophecy (Acts 17:11; Isa 8:20) and disregard them if our "more sure word of prophecy" contradicts it.

 What's most intriguing about Malachy's prophecy is that it is ready to complete now with the new 112th pope in his and our lifetime.

 If you stop to think about it, there could have been 100, 50 or even 5 more popes left on Malachy's list today.
 Instead, we now have only the remaining lifespan of a single elderly man to complete this prophecy.
 Given that the average reign of a pope is 7.5 years and the two longest reigns were only 31 years (Pope Pius IX) and 26 years (Pope John Paul II), this means that we have at most three decades and probably more like one or two.